Ensembl/ensembl-cdm-docs/src/docs/feature_metadata.md

 | definition     | string                     | succinct definition of the term
 | description    | string or null             | optional longer description that can contain nuances

 **Note**: apart from the fields listed in the table above, ValueSetMetadata items may also contain additional optional fields unique for each given kind of metadata.
-See [TranscriptManeMetadata](./transcript_metadata.md) for an example.
+See [TranscriptManeMetadata](./transcript_metadata.md) or [GeneMetadata](./gene_metadata.md) for examples.